4refr0nt/lora-gw/README.md

 cmake .. -DBUILDSWIGNODE=ON
 make install
 ```
-* 5.4 Build UPM library from source code (more than 1 hrs)
+* 5.4 Build UPM library from source code (build may be more than 1 hrs)
 ```
 cd ~
 git clone https://github.com/intel-iot-devkit/upm.git